top of page

 Many of these books are accessible via the Edmonton Public Library (including the Libby app via audiobook and ebook format).
 If you are outside of alberta check our your local library for services offered.

-February 2025 - The Sixth Extinction (10th Anniversary Edition): An Unnatural History by Elizabeth Kolbert but the 2015 version is perfectly fine; confirmed
+February 2025 - The Sixth Extinction (10th Anniversary Edition): An Unnatural History by Elizabeth Kolbert

-April 2025 - Wilder by Millie Kerr; confirmed
+April 2025 - Wilder by Millie Kerr

-December 2025 - TBD
+November 2025 - TBD

 The meeting is offered in a hybrid format: on Zoom as well as in the Otter Room of the EdVenture Lodge at the Edmonton Valley Zoo.